erickhouse/courses/terraform.md

 1. `terraform init` downloads missing dependencies and creates a local folder
 2. `terraform apply` does and diff and determines what will happen (execution plan).
 Create?
 Update?
 Delete? maintains terraform state with a `.tfstate` file which needs to be synced.
+3. `terraform destroy` cleans up all the resources

 ### Best Practices